Clapham Common tube station: The station today

 The station has two entrances, one at the west via a domed building dating from the 1920s, and one at the east via a modern curved-steel and glass pavilion.

 Clapham Common and Clapham North are the only stations left on the network that are physically underground with narrow island platforms, around 3.7 m wide.
 In September 2024, TfL indicated that they had no plans to widen the platforms due to the high cost of doing so – despite safety concerns raised by the RAIB.

 Clapham Common is one of eight London Underground stations that have a deep-level air-raid shelter underneath them.
 Both entrances to the shelter are north of the station on Clapham High Street.

 Services

+Clapham Common station is on the Morden branch of the Northern line in London fare zone 2.
+It is between Clapham North to the north and Clapham South to the south.
 Train frequencies vary throughout the day, but generally operate every 2–6 minutes between 06:09 and 00:21 in both directions.

 Connections

 A large number of London Buses routes serve the station day and night.